Common Questions for Families

 What are the differences between the types of tests, like Summative, Formative, Interim, and Diagnostic?

-Summative: Summative assessments are typically designed to measure if a student has mastered all of their grade level content.
-A good example would be a state required test taken at the end of a school year.
+Summative: Summative assessments are typically designed to measure if a student has mastered all of their grade-level content.
+A good example would be a state-required test taken at the end of a school year.

 Formative: These are best described as quick “check in” tests that help educators understand if a child is learning a concept that is currently being taught to them.
 There are a wide variety of formative tests, but a good example is a daily in-class quiz that lets a teacher know which students are comprehending the topic being taught, and which ones need a little bit more help.

 Diagnostic: A diagnostic test is given to students before instruction to identify where they may have skill gaps.
 Formative assessments are often administered after instruction to identify if students learned the content.
-However, these terms are often interchangeable, as each test can be used in place of the other.

 How long do MAP tests take?